livekit/livekit/README.md

 ### From source

+Pre-requisites:

-Ensure Go 1.15+ is installed, and GOPATH/bin is in your PATH.
+* Go 1.15+ is installed
+* GOPATH/bin is in your PATH
+* [protoc](https://grpc.io/docs/protoc-installation/) is installed and in PATH

+Then run

 ```shell
 git clone https://github.com/livekit/livekit-server